TuanaCelik/cumul.io-multitenancy-auth0-example/README.md

 ## III.
 App install

+(This project uses webpack.
+You may have to run `npx webpack` to begin with.)

 `npm install`

 Create a file called `.env` in the root directory with two keys.
 Replace the `CUMULIO_API_KEY` & `CUMULIO_API_TOKEN` with one from your Cumul.io account.
 You can create one in your Profile settings under API Tokens: